Publications

 Graham, Paul; Tunwattanapong, Borom; Busch, Jay; Yu, Xueming; Jones, Andrew; Debevec, Paul; Ghosh, Abhijeet

-Measurement-based Synthesis of Facial Microgeometry Inproceedings
+Measurement-based Synthesis of Facial Microgeometry Proceedings Article

 In: ACM (SIGGRAPH), 2012 Talks (SIGGRAPH '12), Los Angeles, CA, 2012.